Anno Mundi: Earliest Christian chronology

 The earliest extant Christian writings on the age of the world according to the biblical chronology were therefore based on the Septuagint, due to its early availability.
 They can be found in the Apology to Autolycus (Apologia ad Autolycum) by Theophilus (AD 115–181), the sixth bishop of Antioch, and the Five Books of Chronology by Sextus Julius Africanus (AD 200–245).

 Theophilus presents a detailed chronology "from the foundation of the world" to emperor Marcus Aurelius.
 His chronology begins with the biblical first man Adam through to emperor Marcus Aurelius, in whose reign Theophilus lived.
-The chronology puts the creation of the world at about 5529 BC: "All the years from the creation of the world amount to a total of 5,698 years."
+The chronology puts the creation of the world at about 5529 BCE: "All the years from the creation of the world amount to a total of 5,698 years."
 No mention of Jesus is made in his chronology.

-Dr. Ben Zion Wacholder points out that the writings of the Church Fathers on this subject are of vital significance (even though he disagrees with their chronological system based on the authenticity of the Septuagint, as compared to that of the Hebrew text), in that through the Christian chronographers a window to the earlier Hellenistic biblical chronographers is preserved:
+Ben Zion Wacholder points out that the writings of the Church Fathers on this subject are of vital significance (even though he disagrees with their chronological system based on the authenticity of the Septuagint, as compared to that of the Hebrew text) in that through the Christian chronographers a window to the earlier Hellenistic biblical chronographers is preserved:

 The Chronicon of Eusebius (early 4th century) and Jerome (c.
-380, Constantinople) dated creation to 5199 BC.
+380, Constantinople) dated creation to 5199 BCE.
 Earlier editions of the Roman Martyrology for Christmas Day used this date, as did the Irish Annals of the Four Masters.

 Alexandrian era

-The Alexandrian era, which was conceived and calculated in AD 412, was the precursor to the use of the Byzantine era.
-After the initial attempts of Hippolytus, Clement of Alexandria, and others the Alexandrian computation of the date of creation was calculated to be 25 March 5493 BC.
+The Alexandrian era was conceived and calculated in AD 412.
+After the initial attempts of Hippolytus, Clement of Alexandria, and others the Alexandrian computation of the date of creation was calculated to be 25 March 5493 BCE.

 The Alexandrian monk Panodorus reckoned 5,904 years from Adam to AD 412.
-His years began on 29 August, which corresponded to the First of Thoth, the first day of the Egyptian calendar.
-Annianus of Alexandria, however, preferred the Annunciation style for New Year's Day, i. e., 25 March, and shifted Panodorus' era by circa six months to begin on 25 March.
-This created the Alexandrian era, whose first day was the first day of the proleptic Alexandrian civil year in progress, 29 August 5493 BC, with the ecclesiastical year beginning on 25 March 5493 BC.
+His years began on August 29, which corresponded to the First of Thoth, the first day of the Egyptian calendar.
+Annianus of Alexandria, however, preferred the Annunciation style for New Year's Day, i.e., March 25, and shifted Panodorus' era by circa six months to begin on March 25.
+This created the Alexandrian era, whose first day was the first day of the proleptic Alexandrian civil year in progress, 29 August 5493 BCE, with the ecclesiastical year beginning on 25 March 5493 BCE.

-Dionysius of Alexandria had earlier emphatically quoted mystical justifications for the choice of 25 March as the beginning of the year:
+Dionysius of Alexandria had earlier emphatically quoted mystical justifications for the choice of March 25 as the beginning of the year:

-Church fathers such as Maximus the Confessor and Theophanes the Confessor, and chroniclers such as George Syncellus adopted the Alexandrian Era of 25 March 5493 BC.
+Church fathers such as Maximus the Confessor and Theophanes the Confessor, and chroniclers such as George Syncellus adopted the Alexandrian Era of 25 March 5493 BCE.
 Its striking mysticism made it popular in Byzantium, especially in monasteries.
-However, this masterpiece of Christian symbolism had two grave problems, namely historical inaccuracy regarding the date of the Resurrection as determined by its Easter computus, and its contradiction of the chronology of the Gospel of Saint John regarding the date of the Crucifixion on Friday after the Passover.
+However, this masterpiece of Christian symbolism had two grave problems, namely historical inaccuracy regarding the date of the Resurrection as determined by its Easter computus, and its incompatibility with the Gospel of Saint John regarding the date of the Crucifixion on the Friday after Passover.